apache/flink/docs/content/docs/deployment/filesystems/gcs.md

 Most operations on GCS require authentication.
 Please see [the documentation on Google Cloud Storage authentication](https://cloud.google.com/storage/docs/authentication) for more information.

-You can expose the key generated via `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+You can provide the necessary key via the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 {{< top >}}